 Once upon a time, I was in the Outdoors Club in high school and it’s almost comical to think about now.
 I hiked and camped.
 Spent two weeks canoeing in Canada and went white water rafting and jumped off of cliffs two summers in a row.
 One of the most satisfying things about the time in the woods, is that I finally got you use my multipurpose tool knife.
 I love this stuff and want it to be one of the major things my kids remember about childhood – dirty feet and wild freedom and exploration without constraints.
 But I’ve been so self-conscious the past few years that I’ve let it keep me from getting out and moving and as a result (surprise, surprise) I’ve gained more weight…and it’s all a vicious cycle.
 So, I decided that I’m getting outside and going on adventures more, especially with my family.
 I need the exercise and prefer it 100 to 1 over being in a gym and it just makes my soul feel good.

 I decided to do some digging and find an easy hike for us to explore.
+Preferably one that didn’t require the best military grade flashlight or military rations to get back from.
 Sunday mornings are going to be family adventure time.
 I remembered passing a trail head for the Appalachian Trail last year that I’ve wanted to check out ever since, but it was a bit farther than I wanted to go and there are so many amazing trails that are closer, so I googled a little bit more, thinking about Tucquan Glen and knowing that there are some incredible spots in southern Lancaster County, but knowing that Tucquan Glen would be a little too difficult for the kids right now, at least until we get a few easier trails under our belts.
 When a Wildflower Preserve listed as an easy hike popped up in my search, I was sold.

 We headed out on Sunday morning for a hike at Shenk’s Ferry Wildflower Preserve.
 When I read online, it said that the blooms were most abundant from March-May, but I think it’s all a little bit slow this year.
 There were blooms, but much more there was a general sheen of spring green everywhere on the ground that meant that everything major was still on the way.
 There was less blooming than I had thought would be there by now, but TONS coming up everywhere so it will be perfect by May.
 We’re definitely heading back in a few weeks again to see more flowers, the kids had a ton of fun trying to find new colors and count how many different types we found.
 It was a little hard to get to because there’s a dirt road in, but worth it, especially since it was a really easy, short trail that was mostly flat with great views for the kids.
 I really want to hike a lot more now that they’re a bit bigger and it was a great place to start.
 I always forget how close so many beautiful places are around here, it was beautiful and felt so good to get outside!